Twijg76/parsers-enz/README.md

 3. Wanneer ge de code aanpast zijt ge verplicht die wijzigingen openbaar te maken onder een compatible licentie. (verbeteringen liefst ook aan deze repository toevoegen)

+# ENG: A SHunting Yard Parser
+This repository contains a simple Shunting Yard Parser from infix notation to an AST or Abstract Syntax Tree.
+This code is under the LGPL so it's easy to use in your project as long as you share your improvements to this code.
+The parser supports the operators \*+-/^ and () but not unuary operators (yet).